-Rules of Procedure on g will be held to adopt the District's Amended and Restated SECTION 2.
-The District accordance with Section 120.54, Flori Secretary is directed to publish notice of the hearing in da Statutes.
-SECTION 3.
-This Resolution shall become effective immediately upon its adoption.
-PASSED AND ADOPTED th as 17th day of December, 2019.
-ATTEST: GREENEWAY IMPROVEMENT DISTRICT Secretary/Assistant Secretary Chairperson, Board of Supervisors
+Rules SECTION 1.
+A Public Hearing will be held of Procedure on ld to adopt the District's Amended and Restated accorda SECTION 2.
+The District Secretary is ance with Section 120.54, Florida Statutes . s directed to publish notice of the hearing in SECTION 3.
+This Resolution shall become ne effective immediately upon its adoption.
+PASSED AND ADOPTED this 17th day of of December, 2019.
+ATTEST: GREENEWAY IMPROVEMENT DISTRICT Secreta ary/Assistant Secretary Chairperson, Board of Supervisors